IKIM-Essen/ClusterDocs/docs/conda.md

 [Mambaforge][mambaforge] provides `mamba` and `conda` on the cluster.
 Users who prefer to manage their own installation can install a Conda distribution in their home directory.

+## No module system

+RCC does not use Environment Modules or Lmod.
+Commands such as `module load` do not exist here, and the web portal intentionally has no Module Browser.
+The equivalent workflow is Conda: activate an existing environment from the shared Miniforge installation at `/opt/miniforge3`, or create your own environment with `mamba create`.

 This document is not a comprehensive guide on Conda.
 To learn more, see the official manual.
 The [conda intro](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) provides a good starting point.